 Step 3.
-The grievance will be responded to within 20 working days of receipt of grievance from complainant.
+The grievance will be responded to within 20 working days of receipt of grievance from the complainant.

 Step 5.
-If an informal resolution and mediation of the grievance is not reached, a written determination as to the validity of the complaint and description of the resolution, if appropriate, shall be issued by the HRD Director and a copy forwarded to the complainant no later than 90 days from the date of the City's receipt of the complaint.
+If an informal resolution and mediation of the grievance is not reached, a written determination as to the validity of the complaint and description of the resolution, if appropriate, shall be issued by the MOHR Director and a copy forwarded to the complainant no later than 90 days from the date of the City's receipt of the complaint.

 Step 7.
 If the complainant is dissatisfied with City's handling of the grievance at any stage of the process or does not wish to file a grievance by utilizing the City's ADA Grievance Procedure, the complainant may file a grievance directly with the United States Department of Justice or other appropriate state or federal agency.
 Use of the City's grievance procedure is not a prerequisite to the pursuit of other remedies.

-The resolution of any specific complaint will require consideration of varying circumstances, such as, the specific nature of the disability, the nature of the access to services, programs, or facilities at issue and the essential eligibility requirements for participation.
+The resolution of any specific complaint will require consideration of varying circumstances, such as the specific nature of the disability, the nature of the access to services, programs, or facilities at issue and the essential eligibility requirements for participation.
 Also, areas to consider would be the health and safety of others, the degree to which an accommodation would constitute a fundamental alteration to the program, service, or facility, or cause an undue hardship to the City.
 Accordingly, the resolution by the City of any one grievance does not constitute a precedent upon which the City is bound or upon which other complaining parties may rely.

 The City of Tulsa, MOHR Compliance Division shall maintain all ADA grievance files for a period of three years.